JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 {id="coroutinesLibraries"}

 Plugins _must_ always use the bundled library from the target IDE and not bundle their own version.
-Please make sure it is not added via transitive dependencies either (see [View and Debug Dependencies](https://docs.gradle.org/current/userguide/viewing_debugging_dependencies.html) in Gradle user guide).
+Make sure it is not added via transitive dependencies either (see [View and Debug Dependencies](https://docs.gradle.org/current/userguide/viewing_debugging_dependencies.html) in the Gradle user guide).

 Since 2024.2, a custom [fork](https://github.com/JetBrains/intellij-deps-kotlinx.coroutines) with additional patches is bundled.